 1.2.5 Do not routinely offer pulmonary artery catheterisation to people with acute heart failure.

-1.3.1 For guidance on patient consent and capacity follow recommendations 1.2.12 and 1.2.13 in patient experience in adult NHS services (NICE guideline CG138).
+1.3.1 For guidance on patient consent and capacity follow recommendations on consent and capacity in the NICE guideline on patient experience in adult NHS services.

 1.3.2 Do not routinely offer opiates to people with acute heart failure.